United Airlines CEO apologizes after video shows man dragged off flight

 After the man was dragged away, the four United employees boarded the flight, he said.

-But a few minutes later, the man who was removed from the flight runs back on the plane saying he needed to get back home.
+But a few minutes later, the man who was removed from the flight ran back on the plane, saying he needed to get back home.

 "Somehow he got back on," Bridges said.
 "He runs back on — dazed, bloodied, kind of in a mess — yelling 'I have to get home, I have to get home.'"